 I have a reusable set of batteries now which I can recharge so I don’t need to buy single-use batteries anymore.
 Perfect for fairy lights and brief use items.

 Shampoo & Conditioner bottles

 I have made the swap from bottles of shampoo and conditioner for bars instead.
-I pick mine up at LUSH although I may look for other alternatives in future as well.
+I pick mine up at LUSH although I may look for other alternatives in the future as well.
 But these naked products are perfect for me, with short hair.
-Longer haired people may struggle with this one?
+Longer-haired people may struggle with this one?
 But I’m not sure.

 Branded Dry Goods